container-storage-interface/spec/spec.md

       // `VolumeInfo` does not exist.
       //
       // Recovery behavior: Caller SHOULD verify that the `VolumeInfo`
-      // is correct and that the volume is accessable and has not been
+      // is correct and that the volume is accessible and has not been
       // deleted before retrying.
       VOLUME_DOES_NOT_EXIST = 1;